 The Hyundai i10 is proving a big seller in the city car class as it’s such great value for money.
 It certainly doesn’t sell on style – the rather tall five-door body looks a little ungainly on the road.
 But as a financial proposition, the i10 is difficult to beat.

-There are only four models to choose from, and two engines, but city car buyers are especially drawn to the 68bhp 1.0-litre three-cylinder Blue version.
-This can feel a bit underpowered on fast-moving roads, but around town it appeals with its nippy performance and brilliant fuel consumption.
-Hyundai claims the car returns 67.3mpg economy, while 99g/km emissions mean owners don’t have to pay road tax.
+There are only four models to choose from, and two engines.
+The most popular choice is the 68bhp 1.0-litre three-cylinder Blue version.
+This can feel a bit underpowered on fast-moving roads, but around town it is nippy enough and offers brilliant fuel consumption.
+Hyundai claims the car returns 67.0mpg economy, while 99g/km emissions mean owners don’t have to pay road tax.